 Why is this project important?

 In recent years, the genome sequence has been used as a starting block for developing novel vaccines, including Bexsero®, which had a single bacterial genome as the starting point for its development.

-The Library will also help identify the proportion of meningococcal strains a vaccine could cover and test the feasibility of using whole genome sequencing for routine typing and surveillance, a subject of international importance.
+The Library also helps identify the proportion of meningococcal strains a vaccine could cover and tests the feasibility of using whole genome sequencing for routine typing and surveillance, a subject of international importance.

-The project will produce an online, open-access database that any researcher in the world can use and update.
-Data from the library will be used by researchers to investigate meningococcal genetics in greater detail.
+The project produced an online, open-access database that any researcher in the world can use and update.
+Data from the library is used by researchers to investigate meningococcal genetics in greater detail.

-This library will be an international hub for meningococcal genomic information and represents a world first in providing the genome sequences for a whole epidemiological year of meningococcal isolates.
+This library is an international hub for meningococcal genomic information and represents a world first in providing the genome sequences for a whole epidemiological year of meningococcal isolates.

 The library has been instrumental in establishing that a rise in MenW cases since 2009 belong to ST-11 (cc-11), a particularly virulent sequence type with a high case fatality rate.